barcvk4ba/barcvk4ba.github.io/index.md

 ### Club Calendar

-Each Thursday evening at 8pm we have a Zoom call.
+Each Thursday evening at 8pm we have a Discord call.

 Next 5 events, for more events please see the [Club Calendar](/calendar/).